handeyeco/Grandbot/guide.md

 - Range: 0-99%
 - Default: 0%

 The percent chance that a step will be a run.
 A run is a quick succession of notes which, unlike ratchets, can be different.
-This transforms one step into several.
+This transforms one step into several steps.

 ---